 Since 1923, top business students at Indiana have been invited to join the international honor society Beta Gamma Sigma.
-Undergraduate membership in Beta Gamma Sigma is restricted to the top 10 percent, or fewer, of the senior class and the top seven percent, or fewer, of the junior class.
+Undergraduate membership in Beta Gamma Sigma is restricted to the top 10% of the senior class and the top 10% of juniors.